code-monad/lutra/README.md

 #### Options:

+	-i, --identify        Specify a username to connect with

-	-l, --list=false       List all nodes
+	-l, --list            List all nodes

-	-h, --help=false       Get this page.
+	-h, --help            Get this page.

-	-a, --add=false        Adding a new node
+	-a, --add             Adding a new node

-	-s, --default=false    Set a node as default
+	-s, --default         Set a node as default

-	-f, --apply=           Applying a new config file
+	-f, --apply           Applying a new config file

-	-d, --delete=false     Deleting a node
+	-d, --delete          Deleting a node

-	-k, --key=             Which ssh key to use
+	-k, --key             Which ssh key to use

-	-u, --update=false     Update a node
+	-u, --update          Update a node

 	-p, --port=22         Connection port, default to be 22

 Args:
    <node>    Given host name